 Life was beautiful, until one week later on June 5th, 2009, when the family’s world turned upside down.
-Throughout the night, Lola’s health spiraled out of control, and within six hours, Cathy found herself holding her daughter as she took her last breath and died unexpectedly: the result of a series of miscommunications, misdiagnoses and medical errors - a tragic situation that was preventable.
+Throughout the night, Lola’s health spiraled out of control, and within six hours, Cathy found herself holding her daughter as she took her last breath and died unexpectedly: the result of a series of shocking miscommunications, misdiagnoses and medical errors - a tragic situation that was preventable.
 Sadly, she became one of the estimated 210,000 to 400,000 preventable deaths in the United States caused by medical mistakes each year.

 After the tragedy, Cathy and Alan’s life crumbled.
 They were emotionally torn between the immense love they shared for Lola’s twin brother, Grayson, and the grief they were feeling after the shocking death of his sister.
 They found themselves unable to forget the senseless mistakes made during Lola's final hours: unadministered antibiotics, denied requests for the Attending Dr., a scalpel left off the surgical tray amongst others....

 After a year of devastating turmoil, they chose to partner with the hospital that took responsibility for the death of their daughter and unite in the belief that Lola’s story had the power to save lives and educate healthcare providers on how these types of medical errors can be prevented.
 As a result, the couple now travels to medical and physician assistant schools across the country.
 They speak from the perspectives of a father who remains a healthcare provider at the hospital where his child died and a mother who demands answers and speaks from her heart.

 Their goal is straightforward: To bring awareness by sharing the mistakes made in a breakdown of communication, teamwork, escalation and empathy while focusing on change as opposed to blame.